inductor69/liams.me/content/posts/2020-04-20---hello-word.md

   - "hello"
 description: "Just a small post about what you can expect from this blog in the future."
 ---
 My first ever blog post!
-If you haven't already read the about section, you find find it [here](/pages/about).
+If you haven't already read the about section, you can find it [here](/pages/about).
 You can expect posts about my interests in tech, books and other stuff in the future.